claranet/terraform-azurerm-rg/README.md

 # README #

-Common AzureRM module to generate a ResourceGroup.
+Common Azure module to generate a Resource Group.

 ## Inputs